 3.3 The interviews

 Two pilot interviews were conducted to ensure that the interview protocols were able to facilitate the collection of accurate and relevant data.
 Feedback received was then utilised to make minor revisions to the questions.
 On completion of the pilot, a total of 16 functionally diverse CAMHS stakeholders involved in the four tiers of CAMHS services were selected using non-random purposive sampling and interviewed (Table 1).
+The interviews were conducted in October 2019.
 To mitigate the possibility of unrepresentative themes, the interviewees represented a mix of NHS layers (Doheny 2015) consisting of nine different NHS Trusts, one local authority and a service provider.
 The interviewees were also drawn from different operational, health and service units across various levels of CAMHS service provision ranging from a divisional director to an educational needs coordinator.
 Drawing the research data from such a wide group allowed us to glean insights into PMM implications emanating from the intricate and sometimes contradictory service expectations of the various arms of CAMHS, NHS England, NHS Trusts, the Clinical Commissioning Groups (CCGs) and regulatory bodies such as the National Institute for Health and Care Excellence (NICE) and the Care Quality Commission (CQC).

 TABLE 1: Interviewees involved in the study